rafegoldberg/vue-styleguidist-docs-tag-issue/readme.md

     // </docs>
     ```

-    Now try rerunning the `yarn dev` server — with the `<docs/>` tag commented, the Vue build process succeeds without a hitch!
+    Now try rerunning the `yarn dev` server — with our `<docs/>` tags commented out, the Vue build process succeeds without a hitch!

 ### Expected Behavior

 At a simple level, I'd imagine the Vue build process should work seamlessly even *if* some components include an inline `<docs/>` tag.
-More specifically, I'd expect Styleguidist to add any/all Webpack loaders or other configurations necessary for Vue to render those `<docs/>` tag.
+(More specifically, I'd imagine Styleguidist would have to add any/all Webpack loaders, or whatever config files etc. are necessary for Vue to render those `<docs/>` tags!)